Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Results and Discussion

-During the online prediction stage, the pretrained model with a masking ratio of 40\% was selected for evaluation, as it demonstrated the best performance during the offline ODMN training stage.
-Four representative RVEs were constructed for testing, corresponding to Strong-textured-1, Strong-textured-2, Weak-textured-1, and Weak-textured-2, denoted as S1, S2, W1, and W2.
+During the online prediction stage, the pretrained model with a 30\% masking ratio was selected for evaluation, as it demonstrated the best performance in the offline ODMN training stage.
+Four representative RVEs were constructed for testing, corresponding to the texture types S1, S2, W1, and W2 defined in Section~\ref{sec:task2_dataset}.

-For each microstructure, the trained encoder was used to infer a standalone ODMN, which was subsequently coupled with a crystal plasticity model to predict the uniaxial loading--unloading stress--strain response~\cite{roters2019damask, Wei01}.
-Details of the crystal plasticity formulation and the elastic response are provided in ~\ref{appendixA} and ~\ref{appendixB}, respectively, and the material parameters employed in the simulations are summarized in Table~\ref{tab:crystal_plasticity_parameters}.
-Reference solutions were obtained using DNS based on the DAMASK-FFT solver~\cite{roters2019damask}.
+For each microstructure, the trained encoder was used to infer the parameters of a standalone ODMN, which was then coupled with a crystal-plasticity model to predict the uniaxial loading--unloading--reloading stress--strain response~\cite{roters2019damask, Wei01}.
+Details of the crystal-plasticity formulation and elastic response are provided in Appendices~\ref{appendixA} and~\ref{appendixB}, respectively, and the material parameters used in the simulations are summarized in Table~\ref{tab:crystal_plasticity_parameters}.
+Reference solutions were obtained from full-field DNS using the DAMASK-FFT solver~\cite{roters2019damask}.

 The resulting stress--strain responses are presented in Fig.~\ref{fig:ss_curve_cyclic}.
-For all four microstructures, the ODMN-predicted curves show excellent agreement with the DNS reference results across both loading and unloading paths.
+For all four microstructures, the ODMN-predicted curves show close agreement with the DNS reference results along the entire loading--unloading--reloading path.
 To quantitatively assess the prediction accuracy, two normalized error metrics were adopted following established definitions in the literature~\cite{huang2022microstructure}.
-Specifically, the mean relative error characterizes the average deviation between the predicted and DNS stresses over the loading history, while the maximum relative error captures the largest discrepancy observed along the entire loading path.
+The mean relative error characterizes the average deviation between the predicted and DNS stresses over the loading history, while the maximum relative error captures the largest discrepancy observed along the entire loading path.
 These metrics are defined as

+where $P_i^{\text{DNS}}$ and $P_i^{\text{ODMN}}$ denote the homogenized stress components obtained from DNS and from the inferred ODMN at the $i$-th point of the loading history, and $n$ is the total number of points along the path.

 The quantitative results are summarized in Table~\ref{tab:ss_curve_error_metrics_cyclic}.
-Across all four RVEs, the mean relative error remains below 4\%, indicating that the inferred ODMNs reproduce the nonlinear stress response with consistently high accuracy.
-The largest maximum relative error is observed for RVE~S2, reaching 8.68\%.
+Across all four RVEs, the mean relative error remains below 2\%, indicating that the inferred ODMNs reproduce the nonlinear stress response with consistently high accuracy.
+The largest maximum relative error is observed for RVE~S2, reaching 5.63\%.
 This deviation corresponds to a slight discrepancy relative to the DNS reference and is limited in magnitude compared to the overall nonlinear response.